ossf/gemara/docs/community/index.md

 - {{ maintainer.name }}, {{ maintainer.organization }} (@{{ maintainer.github }})
 {% endfor %}

-### Projects and Initiatives on our Radar
+### Projects and Working Groups

-We're glad you're here!
-We are always looking for additional perspective on the Gemara project and how the scope can be extended.
+We are always looking for additional perspective on the Gemara project.
 Community members and maintainers are involved in several projects, working groups, and initiatives.

-* [**Initiative for Controls Catalog Refresh**](https://github.com/cncf/toc/issues/1910) led by Gemara maintainer Jenn Power, an effort to review and update the _existing_ controls within the Cloud Native Security Controls Catalog.
-The initiative supports automated assessment of the security controls.
-  * Find the Slack Channel [here](https://cloud-native.slack.com/archives/C09TLL22PK9)
-* Explore the [FINOS Common Cloud Controls Catalog](https://github.com/finos/common-cloud-controls/tree/main/catalogs/core/ccc) expressed in Gemara
+* [FINOS Common Cloud Controls Catalog](https://github.com/finos/common-cloud-controls/tree/main/catalogs/core/ccc): FINOS CCC is a collaborative project aiming to develop a unified set of cybersecurity, resiliency, and compliance controls for common services across the major cloud service providers.
-* [OpenSSF ORBIT Working Group](https://github.com/ossf/wg-orbit): development and maintenance of interoperable resource for identification and presentation of security-relevant data.
+* [OpenSSF ORBIT Working Group](https://github.com/ossf/wg-orbit): The development and maintenance of interoperable resource for identification and presentation of security-relevant data.
+Gemara falls under the ORBIT WG.
 * [Open Source Project Security Baseline](https://baseline.openssf.org/): OSPS Baseline is an effort to establish controls that help project maintainers understand security best practices and expectations.